ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>TypeScript and JavaScript have continuously progressed over the last years, and some of the practices we built over the last decades have…</blockquote>

 <h3>4.
-TypeScript Patterns You Should Know for React Development - <a href="https://medium.com/@ignatovich.dm/typescript-patterns-you-should-know-for-react-development-d43129494027" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Full TypeScript Support: What You Need to Know - <a href="https://medium.com/@emaddehnavi/node-js-full-typescript-support-what-you-need-to-know-3c90ffb6520c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dzmitry Ihnatovich`**
+✍️ **posted by `Emad Dehnavi`**

-<blockquote>As TypeScript adoption continues to grow in the React ecosystem, understanding advanced patterns can dramatically improve your code…</blockquote>
+<blockquote>As of Node.js v23.5.0, there is built-in lightweight support, you can use the built-in support for type stripping, and for full typescript…</blockquote>

 <h3>5.
 Why should I bother writing in TypeScript when I could stick to JavaScript? - <a href="https://medium.com/gitconnected/why-should-i-bother-writing-in-typescript-when-i-could-stick-to-javascript-2701cec7417a" target="_blank" rel="noopener noreferrer">link</a></h3>